rosa-abf/abf-doc/content/abf/iso_build.md

 2\.
 The following working directories will be created by default:

-- `/home/vagrant/results` after finishing the build process all files from this directory are saved on a <a href="http://file-store.rosalinux.ru/">File-Store</a>, and the downloading links will be available on a build review page at the `Results` ABF section (recommended place for storing the build logs and ISO disk images);
+- `/home/vagrant/results` after finishing the build process all files from this directory are saved on a [File-Store](http://file-store.rosalinux.ru/), and the downloading links will be available on a build review page at the `Results` ABF section (recommended place for storing the build logs and ISO disk images);
 - `/home/vagrant/archives` after the build process is finished, this directory will be archived into the `/home/vagrant/results` directory (recommended place for storing secondary information which will be available in the form of single archive file after the build);
 - `/home/vagrant/iso_builder` this is tmpfs directory with the size of `30.000MB` where all your project files will be stored.
 It is strictly recommended to use this directory in your build script (for creating temporary files etc).